exonum/exonum-doc/src/advanced/node-management.md

 ```

 Connects to a socket and receives notices on each new committed block starting
 from the moment of connection.
-The notices are displayed in the blockchain
+The notices are sent to the light client via the
-explorer.
+socket.

 #### Parameters